decant09/bokeh/README.md

 - [Heroku](https://www.heroku.com/)
     - Used to deploy the project.
 - Git
-    - Used for version control by utilising the Gitpod and Codeanywhere terminals to commit to Git and push to GitHub.
+    - Used for version control by utilising the Codeanywhere terminal to commit to Git and push to GitHub.
 - GitHub
     - Used to store the code of the project after being pushed from Git.
 - [Icons8](https://icons8.com/icons/set/camera-favicon).